How To Start a Blog: Easy-to-Follow Steps [Updated for 2021]

 If you are not familiar… a WordPress Theme is: a collection of files that work together to produce a graphical interface design for a Blog.
 These files are called template files.
 A Theme modifies the way the site looks and functions, without modifying the underlying software.

-Now, for the non-techie version.
 A Theme is the “Face” of your blog.
 It’s the overall, what I call, look and feel of your website.
 It’s what your visitor’s will first see when they come to your site.

 One of the greatest parts of owning a self-hosted WordPress site is that you have full control in virtually every aspect of what you do with your site.
 You can change what it looks like, how it functions, improve on its performance, or virtually anything else you can imagine.

-Here’s one of the main problems with a site that is so versatile… plain and simple, too many choices!
+Here’s one of the main problems with a site that is so versatile… plain and simple, TOO many choices!

 Right now, the subject we are on, is a Theme for your site, and there are thousands upon thousands of them to choose from.